Blended Learning Transformation

 • Participating in the creation of publications or presentations to be shared with audiences outside of Penn State

-• Maintaining an ongoing collaborative relationship with TLT
+• Maintaining an ongoing collaborative relationship with TLT and ITLD

 Logo The Dreamery painted on wall